 8 Surprising Facts and Misconceptions About Recycling

 If you pat yourself on the back for just remembering to separate the recycling or haul that big blue bin to the curb each week, you're not alone.
-Despite the strides we appear to be making towards ecoconsciousness as a country, we have a long way to go in helping the Earth, as evidenced by our complicated relationship with recycling.
-These staggering facts about the most prevalent of the three Rs will make you pause the next time you throw anything away.
+Despite the strides we appear to be making toward eco-consciousness as a country, we have a long way to go in helping the Earth, as evidenced by our complicated relationship with recycling.
+These facts about the most prevalent of the three Rs will make you pause the next time you throw anything away.

-The organization Recycle Across America is trying to change this with their Let's Recycle Right! campaign, which uses society-wide standardized labels for recycling bins to eliminate the confusion over what actually belongs in these receptacles.
-In fact, the organization's Executive Director, Mitch Hedlund, isn't even sure the recycling rate often quoted is an accurate one because there is so much junk mixed in with actual recyclables.
-"Currently, the U.S. recycling rate is at 34.5 percent and much of those materials are so highly contaminated with garbage that I'm not convinced that 34.5 percent is even accurate for actual 'recycled' material," she says.
+Recycle Across America is currently working to encourage the use of standardized labels for recycling bins to eliminate the confusion over what actually belongs in these receptacles.
 "If the U.S. gets the recycling number up to 75 percent, which we believe is completely possible once the confusion (over what to place in the bins) is removed, it will be the CO2 equivalent of removing 50 million cars from the roads each year in the U.S. and it will create 1.5 million permanent new jobs in the U.S. (net)."

-While Hedlund admits the idea of providing one universal label clearly stating what should be placed in the bins is a simple one, it's making a serious impact on those who have jumped on the bandwagon.
+While Hedlund admits the idea of providing universal labels clearly stating what should be placed in the bins is a simple one, it's making a serious impact on those who have jumped on the bandwagon.
 "Many schools are seeing dramatic increases in their recycling levels since using the society-wide standardized labels on their recycling bins," she says.
-"For instance, in the pilot program at Culver City schools in Los Angeles [County], their recycling levels doubled when they started using the standardized labels and the materials they were collecting in their recycling bins were so much less contaminated with garbage.
-They rolled out the labels at all of their schools.
-Another story, as a result of a donation from Kiehls (who makes a donation to Recycle Across America each April in the sum of $50,000), all of the schools in the San Diego Unified School District and San Diego County started using the standardized labels.
+"For instance, in the pilot program at Culver City schools in Los Angeles [County], their recycling levels doubled when they started using the standardized labels and the materials they were collecting in their recycling bins were so much less contaminated with garbage."
+Another story, she says, is that "as a result of a donation from Kiehls (who makes a donation to Recycle Across America each April in the sum of $50,000), all of the schools in the San Diego Unified School District and San Diego County started using the standardized labels.
 San Diego Unified School District reduced their landfill hauling fees by about $200,000 (net) in the first year."

 Nearly 70 percent of aluminum cans are recycled internationally, according to Novelis, a leader in rolled aluminum products and recycled aluminum.
-It is infinitely recyclable, meaning it can be reused in a way completely different from what it was in its previous life, or recast into its original form.
+Aluminum is infinitely recyclable without degrading, meaning it can be reused in a way completely different from what it was in its previous life, or recast into its original form.
 Not only is aluminum the world's most-recycled product, it's also the most profitable and the most energy-efficient.
 Using recycled aluminum instead of virgin materials saves about 95% of the energy, compared to 60% for paper and 34% for glass [PDF].

-According to Novelis's research, an aluminum can that is recycled can be back on a grocery store shelf within 60 days.
+According to Novelis's research, an aluminum can that is recycled can be back on a grocery store shelf within 60 days [PDF].
 That's a seriously speedy turnaround.